 “I am enough and worthy of love.”

 Anton.
 32 years old.
 Programmer.

 “I've always struggled with my self-esteem.
 Having a low self-image made it difficult for me to be myself around women.
 I was always trying to please them or win their approval, even if the way I went about it felt wrong and uncomfortable.
-After recieving some postive responses from women I used to flirt with, I worked up the courage to see if they would still like me if I acted like myself and not like someone else.
+After receiving some positive responses from women I used to flirt with, I worked up the courage to see if they would still like me if I acted like myself and not like someone else.
 I tried to be more open with the people I talked to, I shared more of my authentic self and my values.
-I became more open about my thoughts on dating culture and masculine emotions..
+I became more open about my thoughts on dating culture and masculine emotions.
 To my surprise, I wasn't rejected!
 The more I practiced, the more confident I grew.
-I eventually realized that people liked me for who I was, not simply because I was a convenient "real man" who bought gifts and took care of everything.”
+Dating made me realize that people liked me for who I was, not simply because I was a convenient "real man" who bought gifts and took care of everything.”

 “It turns out feminists can be bottoms too.”